NBC Sunday Night Football: Studio show

 NBC's broadcast begins at 7 p.m.
 Eastern Time with its pre-game show, which runs until kickoff (which usually occurs around 8:20 p.m.
 Eastern).
 The show serves the same purpose as NFL Primetime did for ESPN, offering recaps of the early action as well as a preview of the game to come.
 The show emanates from the NBC Sports studios in Connecticut as well as at the game site.
-Maria Taylor, Tony Dungy, Jason Garrett, Chris Simms and Mike Florio broadcast from the studio while Jac Collinsworth and Rodney Harrison report from the game.
-Tirico, Collinsworth and Stark will also appear.
+Maria Taylor, Chris Simms, Jason Garrett, Devin McCourty, Mike Florio, and Matthew Berry broadcast from the studio while Jac Collinsworth, Tony Dungy, and Rodney Harrison report from the game.
+Tirico, Collinsworth, and Stark will also appear.

 In 2021, a post-game show began airing on NBC's Peacock streaming service under the name Peacock Sunday Night Football Final.
-It is hosted by Kathryn Tappen and Chris Simms.
+Originally hosted by Kathryn Tappen and Simms, it is currently hosted by Jac Collinsworth, Dungy, and Harrison.